 - How to break out of the habit loop

 How Tony Dungy Led the Buccaneers to victory using the habit loop

 Nov 17, 1996: On a bright afternoon, Tony’s team took on the formidable San Diego Chargers.
 The Buccaneers had the odds stacked against them.
-Everyone expected the Chargers to win, the question was by how much?
-As the match proceeded, the Buccaneers were losing.
+The question wasn’t if the Chargers would win, the question was “by how much?”
+As the match proceeded, the Buccaneers were losing as expected.
 The San Diego fans cheered wildly seeing their team winning as expected.

 Tony had taken over as the head coach of the team in January.
 For the 9 months in his role, the Buccaneers displayed miserable performance like their previous years.
 They had a score of 2-8 for the season and every analyst expected them to lose most of their matches.
 When they lost a match that season with a score of 0-27, one newspaper called them an orange doormat(they wore an orange outfit).
 People also called the psychological training techniques of Dungy stupid.